mikhail-sycheuski/LoadBalancer-Test/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To run this application you need no more than just apply gradle sync compile java app and run i.
+To run this application you need no more than just apply gradle sync, compile java app and run it.

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

-In order to build the application please run in console being in the project root directory:
+In order to build the application please run following instruction in console being in the project root directory:
 ```sh
 ./gradlew clean build
 ```

-In order to execute unit tests please run in console being in the project root directory:
+In order to execute unit tests please run following instruction in console being in the project root directory:
 ```sh
 ./gradlew test
 ```